liw95/DiffLoc/README.md

 ## Acknowledgement

- We appreciate the code of [RangeVit](https://github.com/valeoai/rangevit) and [PoseDiffusion](https://github.com/facebookresearch/PoseDiffusion) they shared.
+ We would like to express our gratitude for the code shared by [RangeVit](https://github.com/valeoai/rangevit) and [PoseDiffusion](https://github.com/facebookresearch/PoseDiffusion).

 ## Citation